roktcode/roktcode/README.md

 Ayeeee, 👋🏼 I'm Muhammd Welcome to my profile!!

-I do software development, I mainly develop in Node.js and JavaScript I like to invest more tech all the time, it's a hobby!
+I do software development, I mainly develop in Node.js and JavaScript and back-end tech.
+I like to investigate more tech all the time, it's a hobby!
 Check out my recent repos, you can also view my portfolio in more detail at https://roktlander.vercel.app